1. Home

 The education section is the other part of your resume where the reverse chronological order needs to be used.

-If you have a postsecondary degree, it’s generally not considered necessary to mention where you went to high school, although if you have room, it does no harm.
+If you have a postsecondary degree, it’s generally not considered necessary to mention where you went to high school, although if you have room, it does not harm.

 Tips for making the most of the chronological format

 By using the chronological format, you are telling a story in reverse order.
-This may feel a bit unnatural, but if you review some of the hundreds of resume examples at Resume.io, you’ll see that this is totally normal.
+This may feel a bit unnatural, but if you review some of the hundreds of resume examples at Resume.io, you’ll see that this is normal.
+Take a look at our tips:

-Remember that a resume/CV should almost always be one page only, so you need to be judicious about what to include.
+• Don’t use too much space.
+Remember that a resume/resume should almost always be one page only, so you need to be judicious about what to include.
 If you have extensive job experience, or if you’re highly educated, it may be impossible to list all your achievements and credentials.

 If you experiment with different resume templates, you may also find that simply choosing a different template will make your resume fit onto one page.